epomatti/microservices-archetypes/README.md

 Some requirements cannot be met with code dependencies and might need to be exported to their very own microservice for technical reasons.

-This generate problems of it's own, but again for whatever reason a team might opt to build such a service.
+This generates problems of its own, but again for whatever reason a team might opt to build such a service.

-Let's suppose that using [Azure App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/) is not approved, and using an orchestrator config and secrets layer is not flexible enough, a team might choose to develop it's own configuration manager layer.
+Let's suppose that using [Azure App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/) is not approved, and using an orchestrator config and secrets layer is not flexible enough, a team might choose to develop its own configuration manager layer.

 ![Language][8]

 ### 6 - Domain

-This approach commonly is implicit to , but it is not always the case.
-You may which to (depending on what definition of "domain" is being used)
+Frequently you'll want to divide your services into functional domains.
+That's well understood.

-For example, if there , sub-domain
+The hard part if figuring out your system, or you company, definition of domain, and then implementing it into the applications and operations.

 ![Elastic][3]

-This approach can inadvertantly lead to [nanoservices](#nanoservices).
+This approach can inadvertently lead to [nanoservices](#nanoservices).

 ### 7 - Team Segregation